gtrimarc/physical_activity_detection_model/README.md

 https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring

+The dataset includes readings of a total of 52 body vitals monitored on several parts of the body of the subjects that were studied along with with sensory data such as accelerometer, magnetometer, and gyroscope data that precisely describe the movement in which the subjects are involved when the readings are taken.
+The readings are associated to a particular type of activity in which the subjects are involved.
+I chose to group these activities into four groups labeled minimum, low, medium, and high intensity activities.
+The goal of the data analysis project is to apply a machine learning techniques to develop a model that correlates sensor readings to the activity level.
+The final objective is to deploy this model into a smart wearable device, for instance a smart watch to recognize the intensity of body activity tracking over time readings of vital signs such as body temperature and pulse as well as other sensor data available from the device.

-I used this dataset to train a support vector machine classifier to associate the pulse readings to intensity levels of the physical activity of the subject.
+In this preliminary study I trained a support vector machine classifier to associate the pulse and temperature readings at the wrist to intensity levels of the physical activity of the subject obtaining a model with an accuracy of 64.8 %.
+In this project I plan to test other important descriptors that might be relevant to obtain an optimal model, and I will test other classifier models including neural networks or other deep learning techniques.